Shashwat-19/Shashwat-19/README.md

 ## 👨‍💻 About Me

 A versatile Java developer with a strong foundation in OOP and backend development, skilled in Firebase Authentication and Firestore integration.
 Passionate about building scalable, secure, and efficient applications while creating engaging frontend experiences.
-Exploring cloud technologies to enhance deployment, performance, and reliability.
+Active open source contributor and exploring cloud technologies to enhance deployment, performance, and reliability.

 ### 📍 Based in Bangalore, India
 ![Profile views](https://komarev.com/ghpvc/?username=Shashwat-19&color=blue&style=flat)